naderAsadi/naderasadi.github.io/_pages/about.md

 I'm currently a Machine Learning Scientist at Huawei Noah's Ark Lab, Montreal.
-I'm working on efficient training/finetuning of large scale deep learning systems, including the topics of decentralied learning and parameter-efficient finetuning.
+I'm working on efficient training/finetuning of large scale deep learning systems, including the topics of decentralied learning and parameter-efficient tuning.
 I'm also working on the alignment and reasoning of LLMs, using process supervised reward models and inference-time intervention.

 Previously, I was a graduate student at [Mila](mila.quebec), working with [Eugene Belilovsky](https://eugenium.github.io/) and [Rahaf Aljundi](https://rahafaljundi.com/).
 I worked on generalization and continual/decentralized training of deep neural networks.